plausible/website/_posts/2024-03-18-gdpr-compliant-web-analytics-without-consent-a-guide-by-a-data-protection-lawyer.md

 * **Methodology**: Statistical analysis based on general characteristics such as device type, operating system, model, language and country settings, average session duration and origin of the traffics.
 Re-identification may not be possible.

 * **Data protection**: Focused on aggregation of data to avoid direct personal identifiability.
 Can be carried out without the website visitor's consent if implemented correctly (Art.
-6 f) GDPR and provisions of the ePrivacy Regulation.
+6 f) GDPR and provisions of the ePrivacy Directive.

 ### Purposes 2-4: Advertising and retargeting